Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 ## Introduction

 The phenomenon of **code-switching**, where bilingual speakers alternate between languages within a conversation, is a common occurrence in multilingual environments (Tulloch et al., 2023).
-Code-switching serves as a means of bridging language gaps, providing more precise or culturally relevant expressions, or adapting to social dynamics.
-This report investigates **Chinese-English code-switching** in posts on a Chinese-language Stack Exchange site, aiming to quantify the frequency of such occurrences and to examine the impact of contextual factors, particularly the topics discussed, on the use of code-switching.
-This study contributes to the growing body of research on multilingual communication patterns in online communities, focusing on bilingual users who engage in technical discussions.
+Code-switching serves as a means of bridging language gaps, providing  culturally relevant expressions, or adapting to social dynamics.
+This project investigates **Chinese-English code-switching** in posts on a Chinese-language Stack Exchange site, aiming to quantify the frequency of such occurrences and to examine the impact of contextual factors, particularly the topics, on the use of code-switching.
+This study contributes to the growing body of research on multilingual communication patterns in online communities.

-**Keywords:** Chinese-English bilinguals, code-switching, Stack Exchange, bilingual communication, online communities
+**Keywords:** Chinese-English, code-switching, Stack Exchange, multilingual communication, online communities

 ## Project History and Process